 Setting Up the Required Environment Variables

-To avoid entering the authentication URL, service name, and domain name with every command, you can store them in the environment variables once at the beginning of the session.
+To avoid entering the authentication URL, service name, and identity domain name with every command, you can store them in the environment variables once at the beginning of the session.
 The values of the environment variables are lost when the session ends.

 The CLI gives higher priority to the environment variables than to the configuration file.
 The values set in the configuration file get picked up by the Oracle Storage Cloud File Transfer Manager command-line interface (FTM CLI) client if the environment variables haven't been set for the session.